Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning for quantum state preparation

 Equation~\eqref{eq:Typicality_scaling} means that the average distance between a randomly chosen pure state and the maximally mixed state in the constrained Hilbert space decays polynomially with the Hilbert space size as \(d_{R}^{-0.5}\), that is, exponentially with the system size in general quantum systems.
 The indistinguishability of the pure quantum state from the microcanonical ensemble leads us to expect that, once a state is prepared to be within the target energy shell, the prepared state captures the macroscopic properties with an accuracy that improves exponentially with the system size~\footnote{ Gibbs ensembles, which is our target, differs from microcanonical ensembles.
 Nevertheless, a microcanonical ensemble is locally equivalent to a Gibbs (canonical) ensemble for translation invariant short-ranged Hamiltonians, even if the system is finite~\cite{brandao_equivalence_2015,tasaki_local_2018}.
 In other words, the microcanonical and the canonical expectation values almost coincide when we look at the subsystem that is not too large.}.

 We emphasize that the key of local preparation protocol is to encode the prepared state into the target energy shell, which requires more than merely learning the expectation value of the energy.
 In other words, even if the expectation value is correctly learned, the prepared state may correspond to a superposition of pure states that belong to other energy shells.
 Such a situation may cause deviation in other physical observables.
 In this work, we attempt to address this problem by letting the RL agent learn other macroscopic observables in addition to energy.
-It is in fact highly nontrivial to determine how many observables we need to embed the prepared state into the energy shell.
-We find that, for the non-integrable transverse-field Ising chain, it suffices to take only the total magnetization $\sum_l \sigma_l^z/L$ [see Sec.~\ref{sse:ge_result} for the numerical demonstration].
+It is in fact highly nontrivial to determine how many observables we need in order to embed the prepared state into the energy shell.
+We find that for the non-integrable transverse-field Ising chain, it suffices to take only the total magnetization \(\sum_l \sigma_l^z/L\) (for the numerical demonstration, see Sec.~\ref{sse:ge_result}).

-As another possibly effective method to assure the prepared state to be encoded in the desired energy shell, we propose to incorporate the variance of observables $\braket{O^2}_{\rm target} - \braket{O}_{\rm target}^2$ into the reward.
+As another possibly effective method to assure that the prepared state is encoded in the desired energy shell, we propose to incorporate the variance of observables \(\braket{O^2}_{\rm target} - \braket{O}_{\rm target}^2\) into the reward.
 For instance, it is obvious that the energy variance is suppressed when the prepared state is in the target energy shell.
-This is actually not limited to the energy; thanks to the typicality, we may employ any macroscopic observable for this purpose.
+This is actually not limited to the energy; due to the typicality, we may employ any macroscopic observable for this purpose.